-Opportunities for Learning is unable to award withdrawal credits for courses that are not offered at the charter school.
+Opportunities For Learning Public Charter School is unable to award withdrawal credits for courses that are not offered at the charter school.
 However, the student may complete withdrawal credits from their previous school in courses that are also offered at the charter school.
 Check-out grades for withdrawal courses must be provided to the charter school upon enrollment in order to allow the student to complete them at OFLPCS.
-The student has until the end of the SAME semester of their enrollment with OFLPCS to complete all withdrawal credits (e.g. if the student enrolls with OFLPCS in the fall semester, they have until the end of the fall semester to complete the credits).
+The student has until the end of the semester FOLLOWING the semester of their enrollment with OFLPCS to complete all withdrawal credits (e.g. if the student enrolls with OFLPCS in the fall semester, they have until the end of the spring semester to complete the credits).
 Only withdrawal courses whose final remaining semester credit(s) are completed by the students will be recognized.
-No partial withdrawal credit will be awarded (unless the student is a homeless or foster youth.
+No partial withdrawal credit will be awarded unless the student is a homeless or foster youth.